 Slow cooker scrambled eggs are yet another surprising breakfast dish you can do in the slow cooker.
-It’s perfect if you do not have a working stove or oven.
+It is perfect if you do not have a working stove or oven.

 This method of cooking scrambled eggs is a great way to cook it in bulk.
-You can cook a lot of egg in the slow cooker but keep in mind the cooking time will increase, and you will need to stir it often.
+You can cook a lot of eggs in the slow cooker, but keep in mind the cooking time will increase, and you will need to stir it often.
 If you don’t stir it often enough, then the egg might burn.

 One of the best things you can do if you have multiple slow cookers is to have some homemade baked beans cooking in one while you have the scrambled eggs cooking in the other.
 Again, perfect if you need to feed quite a few people.

-I wouldn’t use the leftovers of this dish as scrambled eggs don’t taste that great reheated.
-It is just my personal preference so if you like leftover eggs then be sure to keep them.
+I would not use the leftovers of this dish as scrambled eggs do not taste that great reheated.
+It is just my personal preference, so if you like leftover eggs, then be sure to keep them.

-If you’re not convinced this recipe will work, then be sure to check out the video below.
-Right below the video is a great written recipe that you can also find in our slow cooker cookbook.
+If you are not convinced this recipe will work, then be sure to check out the video below.
+Right below the video is a great written recipe.

 Slow Cooker Scrambled Eggs Recipe